-Most people have read the story about how I started Good Clean Love.
-More than 15 years ago, I found that the personal lubricant choices I had at the time made me sick.
-My body’s reactions were negative – and I had children and a family that I needed to focus on.
-As a result, I was looking for a product that was natural – like all the other personal care I was accustomed to shopping for – and there weren’t any choices.
+Most people have read the story about how founder Wendy Strgar started Good Clean Love.
+More than 15 years ago, Wendy found that the personal lubricant choices she found on the market at the time caused negative reactions.
+“I was looking for a product that was natural – like all the other personal care I was accustomed to shopping for – and there weren’t any choices,” she remembers.

-Years later, when sitting in my office wondering how I would keep the production and operation going, I was handed a letter from the local chapter of HIV Alliance, to whom we had donated several thousand Good Clean Love lubricant samples.
-In addition to saying “thanks,” the writer shared with me what would come to define my understanding of lubricant.
-Although it took more years to understand and articulate it, the letter shared news that our Almost Naked personal lubricant had the same osmolality as human tissue.
+Several years later, Wendy received a letter from the local chapter of HIV Alliance, to whom Good Clean Love had donated several thousand Good Clean Love lubricant samples.
+In addition to saying “thanks,” the writer shared with her what would come to define her understanding of a good, safe lubricant.
+Although it took time to understand and articulate the concept of osmolality, the letter shared that Good Clean Love’s Almost Naked personal lubricant had the same osmolality as vaginal fluid.

-At that time, I was unclear on what that meant, but wasn’t surprised when I read that it closely resembled human secretions.
-I had already experienced, like many of our customers usingAlmost Naked lubricant, that it felt like taking 10 years off the clock – easing vaginal dryness and odor.
-The lubricant felt "like me", or at least how I used to feel before nursing four kids across 10 years.
+Wendy notes, “At that time, I was unclear on what that meant, but wasn’t surprised when I read that it closely resembled human secretions.
+I had already experienced, like many of our customers using Almost Naked lubricant, that it felt like taking 10 years off the clock – easing vaginal dryness and odor.
+The lubricant felt like ‘me’, or at least how I used to feel before nursing four kids across 10 years.”

-In 2012, the contents of that letter about personal lubricant osmolality showed up in anNIH-funded study where our lubricant was found to be one of the safest products in the study.
-The study can be found here.
+In 2012, the contents of that definitive letter about personal lubricant osmolality showed up in an NIH-funded study where Good Clean Love’s lubricant was found to be one of the safest products in the study.

-I was determined to understand osmolality and why it is so important.
-So I called Dr. Cone, marking my first step in scientific education when it came to the work of formulating lubricants.
+“I was determined to understand osmolality and why it is so important.
+I called Dr. Cone, marking my first step in scientific education when it came to the work of formulating lubricants.
 Prior to this, I just knew I didn’t want any ingredients that I wouldn’t have in my kitchen, and the best alternatives for preservative effectiveness.
-I am a minor statistic on this most common of genital infections – two in five women have BV and 84% of the time they don’t know they have it.
-“Smelly vagina” is one of the most expensive keyword searches you can buy on the web.
+I was a minor statistic on this most common of genital infections – two in five women have BV and 84% of the time they don’t know they have it.
+‘Smelly vagina’ is one of the most expensive keyword searches you can buy on the web.”

-I have been forging this path of creating vaginal care products that do no harm, and using bio-mimicry to even nudge our bodies back to their natural, healthy state for years.
-We were even awarded a patent on the idea of Bio Matched vaginal gels.
+Since that time and collaboration with Dr. Cone, Good Clean Love has continued to forge this path of creating vaginal care products that do no harm, using biomimicry to support bodies back to their natural, healthy state.
+We were even awarded a patent on the idea of Bio-Matched vaginal gels.